Carry out usability tests correctly: methods, process and practical examples

 Usability tests give you the answers that numbers alone can’t provide, and you don’t need a huge budget or weeks of preparation.
 In this article, you’ll learn how to find out with simple means where your users are really stuck and how to systematically solve these problems.

-The most important thing in brief:
+The most important things in brief:

-• 5 users are enough for the usability test, they reveal approx. 85% of all problems
+- 5 users are enough for the usability test — they reveal approx. 85% of all problems

-• Use the think-aloud method: thinking out loud brings many insights
+- Use the Think-Aloud method: thinking out loud brings many insights

-• The tests are possible remotely & with little technology: via Zoom and Google Forms
+- The tests are possible remotely & with little technology: via Zoom and Google Forms

 What is a usability test?